 Abusers who require our services must be from Osage County if they are non-Native.
 The only service we currently offer abusers is the provision of an Ontario Domestic Assault Risk Assessment for the court or child protection agency.
 Abusers must call our main number at 918-287-5422 to provide needed information so that the assessment can be completed.
 You will not be seen without an appointment.

-Our Crisis line is answered 24 hours a day/7 days a week.
-If our Crisis Operator is on the line with another crisis call you will receive a call back within 15 minutes.
+Our Crisis line is answered 24 hours a day, 7 days a week.
+If our Crisis Operator is on the line with another crisis call you will receive a call back if you leave a message stating it is safe to call you back.
 Please be advised that for security reasons, the number appearing on your caller I.D. will be different than the crisis line number you called.

-The Osage Nation Family Violence Prevention Shelter is a 24-hour a day/7 day a week shelter for ALL victims of family/domestic violence.
-We have a three bedroom home which can house up to 6 guests.
+The Osage Nation Family Violence Prevention Shelter is a 24-hour a day, 7 day a week shelter for all victims of family/domestic violence residing on the Osage Reservation (Osage County), for all Native victims in Oklahoma and Kansas, and for all Osage victims wherever they may reside.
 Our shelter does allow the minor children (of all ages and genders) of our victims to accompany them during their stay.
 The shelter provides a communal living environment where victims of family/domestic violence may develop a sense of community with the other shelter guests as well as with our staff.

 Shelter guests will be provided with a myriad of daily activities and outings designed to increase independent living capabilities and improve self-esteem as well as just have fun with the other guests.